elaforge/karya/doc/overview.md

 - Scales.
 Scales can use custom symbols and can take arguments for per-note pitch variations.
-Scale pitches can depend on signals (e.g. a gradually retuning a just scale to another key) or on other instruments (e.g. the tuning of one part is defined relative to another).
+Scale pitches can depend on signals (e.g. a gradually retuning a scale) or on other instruments (e.g. the intonation of one part is defined relative to another).
+For example, you can write the melody in mean-tone, and define the harmony in just intervals relative to the melody.
 Enharmonics and chromatic and diatonic transposition are supported for scales that employ those concepts.
 You can define your own scales that involve any combination of the above concepts.

 - Tempo control.
 You can give separate tempos to separate parts simultaneously, so you can express that one part is pushing or lagging the